‘Penguin Bloom’: The Gift of a Magpie

 Life-Giving Empathy

-Mr. Ivin depicts how gratifyingly contagious empathy is, even in the case of an acquired disability.
+Director Glendyn Ivin depicts how gratifyingly contagious empathy is, even in the case of an acquired disability.

 In turns clumsy and cute, Penguin regains strength, and laughter makes a comeback at home.
 Noah’s empathy for Penguin transforms the whole family.
 But Noah bears a hidden guilt.
 It was he who led Sam near the fated balcony; he feels responsible for crippling her.

-In interviews co-producer and lead actress Ms. Watts confessed that she found it hard to tell the “bottom half” of her body to not move.
-She shaped her character by reading Ms. Bloom’s journaled, often suicidal, thoughts, and by filming the movie at the Bloom house.
+In interviews, co-producer and lead actress Ms. Watts confessed that she found it hard to tell the “bottom half” of her body to not move.
+She shaped her character by reading Ms. Bloom’s journaled, often suicidal, thoughts and by filming the movie at the Bloom house.

 She struggled working with magpies because she’d once been attacked by a flock of the birds.
 They’re smart and trainable, but they can be scrappy.
 As many as 10 magpies depicted the single bird that befriended the Blooms.
-Director Glendyn Ivin and cast either got shots they wanted right away or had tortured waits for a magical camera moment.
+Mr. Ivin and cast either got shots they wanted right away or had tortured waits for a magical camera moment.

-The Bloom family (L–R) Reuben (Felix Cameron), Sam (Naomi Watts), Noah (Griffin Murray-Johnston), and Cam Bloom (Andrew Lincoln) has growing pains adjusting to Sam's<span style="color: #ff0000;"> </span>disability, in "Penguin Bloom."
+The Bloom family—(L–R) Rueben (Felix Cameron), Sam (Naomi Watts), Noah (Griffin Murray-Johnston), and Cam Bloom (Andrew Lincoln)—has growing pains adjusting to Sam's<span style="color: #ff0000;"> </span>disability, in "Penguin Bloom."
 (Netflix)

 Changes in the Family

-Mr. Ivin brings to life not just the family’s togetherness but also their conflicts.
+Mr. Ivin brings to life not just the family’s togetherness but also the conflicts.
 Cam imagines that the recovering Sam hasn’t changed, and the boys think that she’s the same mother they knew.
 Both are wishful thinking.
 Her anguished outbursts show that paralysis changes people permanently.
 Her family is in pain even as they learn to love the new Sam, and she learns to love herself anew.
 Noah admits that even if she isn’t who she “was” or “wanted to be,” she’s “much more than that" to him.

 Sam Bloom (Naomi Watts) changes after connecting with the family's pet magpie, Penguin.
 (Netflix)